-If there are more than eight PEs entered in Part I, Schedule D, use Form CT-1065/CT-1120SI Supplemental Attachment, (included in this booklet) and enter the subtotal(s) on Line 9, Columns A, B, and C.
+If there are more than eight PEs entered in Part I, Schedule D, use Form CT-1065/CT-1120SI Supplemental Attachment and enter the subtotal(s) on Line 9, Columns A, B, and C.

 Name of Subsidiary PE

 Enter the name and the Federal Employer Identification Number (FEIN) of the subsidiary PE.